-Payment of Interest Interest on the Bonds will accrue from the date of their initial delivery to the underwriters of the Bonds listed particularly, Chapter 45, Texas Education Code, Chapter 1371, Texas Government Code, as amended, an election held within the District on November 8, 2022, an order approved by the Board of Trustees of the District and an officer's pricing certificate authorized and executed pursuant to such order.
+Payment of Interest Interest on the Bonds will accrue from the date of their initial delivery (the "Date of Delivery") to the particularly, Chapter 45, Texas Education Code, Chapter 1371, Texas Government Code, as amended, an election held within the District on November 8, 2022, an order approved by the Board of Trustees of the District and an officer's pricing certificate authorized and executed pursuant to such order (the order and the pricing certificate are collectively referred to herein as the "Order").
 See "THE BONDS

-Description of the Bonds."
+See "THE BONDS - Description of the Bonds."

-Authority for Issuance The Bonds are issued pursuant to the Constitution and general laws of the State of Texas, including, legal limit as to rate or amount, on all taxable property within the District.
-Additionally, the payment of principal of and interest on the Bonds is expected to be guaranteed by the corpus of the Permanent School Fund of the State of Texas.
-See "THE BONDS - Security and Source of Payment," "THE PERMANENT
+Authority for Issuance The Bonds are issued pursuant to the Constitution and general laws of the State of Texas, including, without legal limit as to rate or amount, on all taxable property within the District.
+The Bonds are not guaranteed by the State of Texas Permanent School Fund Guarantee Program.
+See "THE BONDS - Security and Source of Payment."
+Also see "STATE AND LOCAL FUNDING OF SCHOOL DISTRICTS IN TEXAS" and "CURRENT PUBLIC SCHOOL FINANCE SYSTEM" for a discussion of recent developments in State law affecting the financing of school districts in the State.

-- Authority for Issuance."
+Authority for Issuance."

-Security The Bonds constitute direct obligations of the District, payable from an annual ad valorem tax levied, without
+Security The Bonds constitute direct obligations of the District, payable from an annual ad valorem tax levied, municipal bond insurance policy to be issued concurrently with the delivery of the Bonds by Build